-The SHOUT ns has a single Bluetooth ("BT") button.
-When this button is pressed for two seconds, the Bluetooth link is activated.
-When the Bluetooth button is pressed again for two seconds, the Bluetooth link is de-activated.
-If the device is sleeping, pressing the Bluetooth button will turn the SHOUT ns on for 2 minutes.
+The SHOUT ns has a single Bluetooth (BT) button.
+Press this button for two seconds to activate the Bluetooth link.
+Press the Bluetooth button again for two seconds to deactivate the Bluetooth link.
+If the device is sleeping, pressing the Bluetooth button turns the SHOUT ns on for 2 minutes.
 This extended duration as compared to the power button is to give sufficient time to connect and pair with the Bluetooth interface.
-Refer to Section 3.6 Bluetooth for details on use of the Bluetooth interface.
-The Bluetooth button is also used with the power button for Emergency Mode activation.
-See Section 3.3 Emergency / 911 Mode Activation for details.
+Refer to section 2.6 Bluetooth for details on use of the Bluetooth interface.
+The Bluetooth button is also used with the power button for emergency mode activation.
+See section 2.3 Emergency/911 Mode Activation for details.

-3.3 Emergency / 911 Mode Activation
+2.3 EMERGENCY/911 MODE ACTIVATION

-The SHOUT ns has an Emergency / 911 mode which will immediately send a location report with the Emergency bit set and thereafter send location reports at a rate configured in the Emergency Report Rate parameter until the Emergency / 911 mode is canceled.
-All text messages sent when the Emergency / 911 mode is active will also have the Emergency flag set.
-In order to activate the emergency / 911 mode feature on the SHOUT ns, a four (4) button press sequence must be initiated.
-This sequence involves alternating between the Power Button (first) and Bluetooth Button for a total of two (2) times each.
-This action will result in all six (6) LEDs blinking at the same time once per second until the device is turned off.
-This sequence can be activated with the SHOUT ns powered on or off.
-Emergency is deactivated when the SHOUT ns is powered off and will not resume emergency operation until it is the emergency mode is activated again.
+The SHOUT ns has an emergency/911 mode that immediately sends a location report with the Emergency bit set, and thereafter sends location reports at a rate configured in the Emergency Report Rate parameter until the emergency/911 mode is canceled.
+All text messages sent when the emergency/911 mode is active also have the Emergency flag set.
+In order to activate the emergency/911 mode feature on the SHOUT ns, initiate a four (4) button press sequence.
+This sequence involves alternating between the power button (first) and Bluetooth button for a total of two (2) times each.
+This action results in all six (6) LEDs blinking at the same time once per second until the device is turned off.
+This sequence can be activated with the SHOUT ns turned on or off.
+Emergency is deactivated when the SHOUT ns is turned off and will not resume emergency operation until it is the emergency mode is activated again.